 C. Workflow: The workflow can be defined by and followed by the entire team when we use agile or non-agile approaches.
 It is strongly proposed not to reinvent the wheel: investigate the existing ones and if you don’t like any of them, edit the one you most liked.

-⦁ Standards: To follow the standard must be important If the quality starts in the bases.
+⦁ Standards: To follow the standard must be important If the quality starts on the basis.

-⦁ Testing: QA is not only a testing but it is a necessity to ensure the quality of the product and that it is free of bugs.
+⦁ Testing: QA is not only testing, but it is a necessity to ensure the quality of the product and that it is free of bugs.

 ⦁ Validation: Validating a product is not only testing, it is ensuring we have done what we had to (what the customer wanted).

 To follow or to remember those rules are not so difficult that certify for your product at the greatest level of quality, the more customer satisfaction you receive.
-So let’s do QA!” but it is not so easy: you cannot do QA, you must feel QA.
+So saying “let’s do QA” is not so easy: you cannot do QA, you must feel QA.

 Why do we need QA?